 Of course, any Trivium album would be incomplete without a song that has a slightly more accessible vibe.
 In this case, "Feast Of Fire" fits into that category best, and it can sit proudly alongside some of the band's biggest and best accessible songs like "Strife", "Built To Fall", "Until The World Goes Cold" and "The Heart From Your Hate".
-Both "No Way Back Just Through" and "From Dawn To Decadence" bridge the gap between radio-friendly and heavy because from section to section, they switch between heaviness and melodic so seamlessly.
+Both "No Way Back Just Through" and "From Dawn To Decadence" bridge the gap between radio-friendly and heavy because from section to section, they switch between heaviness and melody so seamlessly.
 As the drum intro to "A Crisis Of Revelation" came kicking in, my first thought was that it was the sibling to "Betrayer".
-Structurally, there are some similarities between the two songs, however this song tops it with an even catchier chorus and even catchier riffing.
+However, this song tops it with an even catchier chorus and even catchier riffing.
 The biggest surprise of this song came in the pre-chorus due to the massive homage it pays to the pre-chorus in "Ascendancy".

 Trivium have become known for their pretty spontaneous transitions in songs.
 Since The Sin & The Sentence, several of the more aggressive and more technical songs featured transitions that in my honest opinion didn't always make sense.
 Some songs have some unexpected riffs that come in very abruptly, especially when there's a very noticeable tempo change between two riffs, and sometimes, these sorts of transitions can kill the overall flow of the song.
 However, that's only a minor flaw.
 Aside from that, if The Sin & The Sentence and What The Dead Men Say had you salivating excessively, there's no doubt that In The Court Of The Dragon will have you salivating just as much, if not more.
 There's no doubting that this album will continue Trivium's ascendancy (pun intended) into the upper echelons of the greatest and most important metal bands of the last two decades.